First you want to download ArtRage for iPad. It's a $5 download from the App Store.

 First you create a new canvas.

-Hope you enjoyed the guide.
-Please feel free to leave questions or comments.
-Check me out on the web at http://raheemnelson.com to see more iPad Art.
+Hope you enjoyed the guide!
+Please feel free to ask questions and give feedback.
+Visit http://raheemnelson.com to see more work.

 New Haven, Connecticut